scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 #### Look at the output:

 - Notice that there are 205 missing cases, because they had no value `years_edu`.
-We probably should have selected only valid cases in the data set before hand, but SPSS has done it for us in this case
+We could have selected only valid cases in the data set before hand, but SPSS has done it for us in this case.
 - Now look at the **Block 0 Classification Table**: Block 0 does not include our predictor, `years_edu`.
 In this null/uninformed model, the most common outcome (prize received) is the model's prediction for every case.
-This gives us 423 correctly classified values and 372 incorrectly classified values (because 423 users received the prize and the null model predicted that everyone got the prize)
+This gives us 423 correctly classified values and 372 incorrectly classified values (because 423 users received the prize and the null model predicted that everyone got the prize).
+So the null model classifies 53.2% (423/795) of cases correctly.
-- Skip down to the **Block 1 Classification Table** - This is for the model that includes `years_edu` as a predictor for whether the prize was received.
-The table shows how many cases the model (now including `years_edu`) predicted to have a `prize` value of 1 (meaning the predicted probability was > .5), and this is split up according to whether the actual/observed value was 1.
+- Now skip down to the **Block 1 Classification Table** - This is for the model that includes `years_edu` as a predictor for whether the prize was received.
+The table shows how many cases the model (now including `years_edu`) predicted to have a `prize` value of 1 (meaning the predicted probability from the logit function was > .5), and this is split up according to whether the actual/observed value was 1.

 - Now look at the **Variables in the Equation** table.
 Let's focus on the coefficient estimate for `years_edu`.
 In logistic regression, the coefficients are in units of log(odds) (log = natural logarithm).
 This means that if we increase a value of `years_edu` by one unit the model would predict an increase of .151 in the log(odds) of receiving a prize.
-We can try to make that more understandable by converting the coefficient to an odds ratio by *exponentiating* it (e to the power of the coefficient - see section 20.3.5 of the Field textbook).
-If you exponentiate our coefficient of .151 you get 1.16 - Meaning that a 1 year increase in `years_edu` would predict a 12% increase in odds of receiving the prize (according to the model).
+We can try to make that more understandable by converting the coefficient to an odds ratio by *exponentiating* it (raising *e* to the power of the coefficient - see section 20.3.5 of the Field textbook).
+If you exponentiate our coefficient of .151 you get *e*<sup>0.151</sup> = 1.16,  meaning that a 1 year increase in `years_edu` would predict a ~16% increase in odds of receiving the prize (according to the model).

 - Let's look at our significance tests now.
 There are two types of significance tests in the output: 1 for the overall model fit (a Chi-square stat based on log likelihood - see below), and 1 for  individual predictors in the model (a Wald z<sup>2</sup> stat, which also follows a Chi-square distribution).
 This is analagous to our individual coefficient t-stats and overall F-stat in the linear regression example.
     - the Chi-square test of model fit is in the **Model Summary** table.
 This test is based on the log-likelhood of the model.
 From the Field textbook, "log-likelihood is based on summing the probabilities associated with the predicted, P(Yi), and actual, Yi, outcomes.
 It is analogous to the residual sum of